Regional Plan Amendment

 - Policy E&C.3.5: Improve the ability of vulnerable community members to adapt and thrive amidst the pressures of climate change.

 - Policy E&C.3.6: Commit to equitably distribute the burdens and benefits of climate action policies and investments to all segments of the community.

-In addition, a change has been made for policy T.8.1, in the Transportation Chapter.
+A policy revision for policy T.8.1, in the Transportation Chapter:

 - Policy T.8.1:

 - Current: Promote efficient transportation connectivity to major trade corridors, employment centers, and special districts that enhances the region’s standing as a major economic hub.

 - Amendment: Promote efficient transportation network connectivity to and within major trade corridors, employment centers, and special districts that enhances the region’s standing as a major economic hub.

 What is a major plan amendment?